All Episodes

 We're kind of figuring out how to retool what we've been doing with boaters and turning it into a distribution network.

-I have to tell the story of the boaters though.
+I have to tell the story of the boaters, though.

-Um these guys showed up um and they started just putting their boats in the water right at right away Sunday, and then Monday we started hitting roadblocks.
+These guys showed up and they started just putting their boats in the water right away, Sunday.

-You know, authorities really took control and it was more difficult to get in Monday, and Monday was really kind of an unsuccessful day for the Cajun Navy.
+And Monday was really kind of an unsuccessful day for the Cajun Navy.

-We didn't but we learned from it.
+But we learned from it.

-Monday night we regrouped and we said, how do we get to these people?
+Monday night, we regrouped and we said, how do we get to these people?

-Well, we realized we needed to go through the authorities, and so we basically went to mu Tuesday morning, we said go to the staging area, go and make a friend with a deputy, because what the deputy what they wanted us to do was have a deputy in the boat with us.
+And so we basically went Tuesday morning, we said, go to the staging area, go and make a friend with a deputy, because what they wanted us to do was have a deputy in the boat with us, go make a friend with a deputy, and go and get some people.

-Tuesday was where the Cajun where the Cajun Navy was born basically on Tuesday.
+Tuesday was where the Cajun, where the Cajun Navy was born basically on Tuesday.

 It was a learning process.

-That's our own.
+That's our big boats, too.

 We needed specific types of boats.

-You have to have a flat bottom bolt boat.
+You have to have a flat-bottom boat.

 And that was happening.

-That's just that was just an example of the things we learned that made us more successful on Tuesday.
+That was just an example of the things we learned that made us more successful on Tuesday.

-Is is there a a federal is there much of a federal response?
+Is there much of a federal response?

 To be honest with you, I have not paid attention.